 No one likes receiving a bunch of letters in the mail.
 Not to mention, all the junk mail we toss in the trash and forget to recycle.
-Paper bank statements can be easily opened by other people and I don’t want them knowing how much money I have.
-I’ve gone paperless years ago and it’s much more convenient having the bank apps on my phone.
-I can easily keep track of my accounts while I’m on the go and I receive text and email notifications so I never miss a payment.
+Paper bank statements can be easily opened by other people.
+And I don’t want them knowing how much money I have.
+Many years ago, I opted for paperless billing.
+Plus, it’s much more convenient having the bank apps on my phone.
+Now, I can easily keep track of my accounts while I’m on the go.
+Also, I receive text and email notifications so I never miss a payment.

 2) Set automatic labels and filters for your emails.

 Just like paper mail, I absolutely hate when my email inbox gets cluttered with various messages.
 With Gmail, I’ve set labels and filters for certain emails.
 For example, I have my incoming messages from school labeled as “school.”
-For less important emails such as newsletters, I have them automatically archived so they don’t show up in my main inbox but I can still go back and read them whenever I want.
-That way, I can still be subscribed to all sorts of newsletters but I can only see the more important emails right away.
+For less important emails such as newsletters, I have them automatically archived.
+That way, they don’t show up in my main inbox.
+However, I can still go back and read them whenever I want.
+Therefore, I can still be subscribed to all sorts of newsletters.
+But I can only see the more important emails right away.

 3) Keep track of lists and ideas on apps like Microsoft To Do.

 Microsoft To Do is a great productivity app that’s available on multiple platforms.
 I use it for school, appointments, bill payment dates, grocery lists, and so much more!
 You can create many lists with tasks and sub-tasks.
-You can even attach files and deadlines to your tasks.
-Then when you’re done with the task, you can tick the checkbox and a “ding” sound plays, telling you that you’ve completed the task.
+Additionally, you can attach files and deadlines to your tasks.
+Then when you’re done with the task, you can tick the checkbox and a “ding” sound plays.
+This sound tells you that you’ve completed the task.
 Nothing is simpler and more satisfying than that!